txumatxu/GettingAndCleaningData/README.md

 The variables shown in the file are at the same time mean and std measures of the different original measures.

+The file CodeBook.md provides further information about the variables represented in the file.